 This self-paced online professional training program on Report Writing for Forensic Evaluations is presented by Dr. Randy Otto.
 It focuses on conducting well-constructed forensic psychological evaluations and how it is not enough to persuade judges, attorneys, and other referral sources.
 Examiners must also be able to effectively communicate what data they considered, what actions they took, and the opinions they formed and underlying reasoning.
-Because psychologists, in most cases, do not testify about their work, reports and affidavits the vehicles they must use.
-Research on forensic examiners’ report-writing practices is reviewed; how forensic practice guidelines, the ethics code, and rules of evidence and procedure shape reports is considered; principles for the organization and structure of forensic reports are identified; and elements of good (and bad) reports are highlighted using multiple examples.
-More focused matters such as use of jargon; specificity in word choice; identifying sources of information; distinguishing between observation and inference; and common report writing errors are considered, as well.
+Because psychologists, in most cases, do not testify about their work, reports and affidavits are the vehicles they must use.
+Research on forensic examiners’ report-writing practices is reviewed; how forensic practice guidelines, the ethics code, and rules of evidence and procedure shape reports is considered; principles for the organization and structure of forensic reports are identified; elements of good (and bad) reports are highlighted using multiple examples.
+More focused matters such as the use of jargon; specificity in word choice; identifying sources of information; distinguishing between observation and inference; and common report writing errors are considered, as well.
 Finally, preparation of affidavits, and how their structure and substance differs from reports, is tackled.

 This Report Writing for Forensic Evaluation is relevant for professionals who want to obtain or strengthen skills in report writing; including those involved in civil and criminal forensic mental health assessment, forensic inpatient, human resources social services, community settings, and those who work at the intersection of clinical psychology and law.
 This training program is for beginner, intermediate, and advanced level clinicians.